spideythewebhead/http_client_plugin/README.md

 1. ### HttpFormField

-   Annotates a method's parameter as form field for multipart request.
+   Annotates a method's parameter as form field for a multipart request.

    ```dart
    @HttpService()